June Haver: Career

 In the summer of 1942, Haver moved to Hollywood, where she finished high school.
 She acted in plays in her spare time, and during a performance as a southern belle, she was discovered by a scout from 20th Century Fox.
-In 1943, Haver signed a $3,500-a-week contract with the studio and made her film debut playing an uncredited role as a hat-check girl in The Gang's All Here.
-She was dropped shortly after, because the studio executives felt that she looked too young, but was later resigned, after her costume and hairstyle were changed.
+In 1943, Haver signed a $3,500-per-week contract with the studio and made her film debut playing an uncredited role as a hat-check girl in The Gang's All Here.
+She was dropped shortly after because the studio executives felt that she looked too young, but she was later signed again after her costume and hairstyle were changed.

-20th Century Fox had plans to mold Haver as a glamour girl stand-in for the studio's two biggest stars, Alice Faye and Betty Grable.
-She debuted on screen in a supporting role as Cri-Cri in Home in Indiana (1944).
-According to the actress, she had just turned 17 years old when her scenes were filmed.
-Even before Home in Indiana was released, she was assigned to replace Alice Faye in the Technicolor-musical, Irish Eyes Are Smiling.
-Later that year, she co-starred with her future husband, Fred MacMurray, in Where Do We Go From Here?, which was the only time the pair appeared together in a film.
+20th Century Fox had plans to mold Haver as a glamour girl stand-in for the studio's two greatest stars, Alice Faye and Betty Grable.
+She debuted on screen in a supporting role as Cri-Cri in Home in Indiana (1944) and had just turned 17 years old when her scenes were filmed.
+Even before Home in Indiana was released, she was assigned to replace Faye in the Technicolor musical Irish Eyes Are Smiling.
+Later that year, she costarred with her future husband Fred MacMurray in Where Do We Go From Here?, which was the only time that the pair appeared together in a film.

-During her career at Fox, Haver was originally groomed to be the next Betty Grable (standing a diminutive 5'2", 1.57 metres, she was known as "Pocket Grable").
-She even co-starred with Grable in the 1945 film, The Dolly Sisters, for which she had to put on weight.
-While filming, rumors about a possible clash between the two actresses arose, mostly because of their frequent comparison, but Haver refuted this with: "Betty is a big star and I'm just starting.
+During her career at Fox, Haver was originally groomed to be the next Betty Grable (standing a diminutive 5'2", she was known as "Pocket Grable").
+She costarred with Grable in the 1945 film The Dolly Sisters, for which she had to gain weight.
+While filming, rumors about a possible clash between the two actresses arose, mostly because of their frequent comparison, but Haver said: "Betty is a big star and I'm just starting.
 I try to be nice to her, and she reciprocated by being just as nice to me.
 It's silly to think two girls can't work together without quarreling.
 You see, I've two sisters.
 I'm the ham between the bread and butter — the middle sister — and I understand girls pretty well.
 Betty likes to talk about her baby, so we talk about her baby."